 • We demonstrate reliable spoofing of a state-of-the-art scheme KGW2-SelfHash, previously thought to be safe.
 Our attacker combines the previously built approximate model of watermark rules () with an open-source LLM, to produce high-quality texts that are detected as watermarked with over 80% success rate.
 This works equally well when producing harmful texts, even when the original model is well aligned to refuse any harmful prompts.
 We show some examples below.

-• In our experiments we additionally demonstrate similar success across several other schemes, study how our attack scales with query cost, and show success in the setting where the attacker paraphrases existing (non-watermarked) text.
+• In our experiments we additionally demonstrate similar success across several other schemes and experimental settings, study how our attack scales with query cost, and show success in the setting where the attacker paraphrases existing (non-watermarked) text.

 What are scrubbing attacks?